Gevangenpoort: History of the prison

-From 1420 until 1828, the prison was used for housing people who had committed serious crimes while they awaited sentencing.
+From 1420 until 1828, the prison was used to house people accused of serious crimes while they awaited sentencing.

 Its most famous prisoner was Cornelis de Witt, who was held on the charge of plotting the murder of the stadtholder.
 He was lynched together with his brother Johan on 20 August 1672 on the square in front of the building called groene zoodje after the grass mat used for the scaffold.
 When public executions went out of fashion the area was used to build the "Witte Society", a literature club that still exists today, but had to move when the street was built in 1923.

 In 1882, the Gevangenpoort became a prison museum.
 The "gate" function was lost in 1923 when the houses adjoining the Hofvijver were taken down to build the street that now allows busy traffic, including trams.